rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 ## 1. Introduction<br>
 **Greetings!**
-...and welcome to our project.
-This project is a the first project <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a> with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi) IT-department at the headquarters in Norrköping.
+...and welcome to our project!
+This project is the first project <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a> with the end goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi) IT-department at the headquarters in Norrköping.
 The second goal of these projects are also supposed to serve as a set-up guide here on Github for anyone and everyone that wants to follow along!<br>

 Other projects in series:<br>
 Part 2 - [Rocky Linux golden image for cloning](https://github.com/Filipanderssondev/Rocky_Linux_OS_Base_for_VMs)<br>